shmitzas/spendit/README.md

    -  A system to set alerts and notifications for budget limits, unusual spending, and other financial events.
 8. Mobile compatibility:
    -  A mobile-friendly interface that allows users to access the web application and manage their budget from their mobile devices.
-9. Multi-currency support:
-   -  A system to support multiple currencies for users who travel or transact in different currencies.
-10. User account management:
+9. User account management:
     - A system to allow users to manage their account details, such as password, email, and personal information.
-11. Goal setting:
+10. Goal setting:
     - A system to set and track financial goals, such as saving for a down payment on a house or paying off debt.
-12. Bill reminders:
+11. Bill reminders:
     - Users should be able to set reminders for upcoming bills, so that they can keep track of when payments are due and avoid late fees.

 ## Non-functional Requirements